scipion-em/docs/docs/user/tutorials/flexibilityHub/Tutorials/advanced_guide.rst

 Here finishes the Flexibility Hub Advanced guide!

 Below we provide an example of the workflow we have defined along the tutorial.
+The complete template workflow is avaialable inside the scipion-em-flexutils plugin, inside the *templates* folder (the path to your template in your system should be : `path/to/scipion-em-flexutils/flextuils/templates/advanced_guide.json`).

 .. figure:: /docs/user/tutorials/flexibilityHub/Images/Advanced_Guide/Workflow.png
    :align: center